wombleton/gitlaw-nz/acts/J/Juries Act 1981.md

-    *   (d) the Court considers that the jury has had a period of time for deliberation that the Court thinks reasonable, having regard to the nature and complexity of the trial.
+    *   (d) the court considers that the jury has had a period of time for deliberation that the court thinks reasonable, having regard to the nature and complexity of the trial.

-    (3) If the case involves 2 or more charges, or 2 or more persons charged, the Court may accept a majority verdict in relation to 1 or some of the charges or persons charged, in which case nothing in this section applies to the other charges or the other persons charged.
+    (3) If the case involves 2 or more charges, or 2 or more persons charged, the court may accept a majority verdict in relation to 1 or some of the charges or persons charged, in which case nothing in this section applies to the other charges or the other persons charged.

     (4) Nothing in this section---

-    *   (a) prevents the Court from taking a poll of the jury; or
+    *   (a) prevents the court from taking a poll of the jury; or

     *   (b) affects [section 110][139] or [143][140] of the Criminal Procedure Act 2011\.